Zilliqa/zli/README.md

 <h5> wallet </h5>

-* go-zli wallet init: generate new wallet for zli to use, with random generated private key as default account, ca be modified later
+* zli wallet init: generate new wallet for zli to use, with random generated private key as default account, ca be modified later
-* go-zli wallet echo: try to load wallet from file system, then print it
+* zli wallet echo: try to load wallet from file system, then print it
-* **go-zli wallet from [flags]** : generate new wallet from specific private key
+* **zli wallet from [flags]** : generate new wallet from specific private key

 <h5> contract </h5>

-* go-zli contract deploy [flags]: deploy new contract
+* zli contract deploy [flags]: deploy new contract
-* go-zli contract call [flags]: call a exist contract
+* zli contract call [flags]: call a exist contract
-* go-zli contract state [flags]: get state data for a specific smart contract
+* zli contract state [flags]: get state data for a specific smart contract

 First, `contract` command will load config file from default configuration directory (~/.zilliqa)

 <h5> account </h5>

-* go-zli account generate [flags]: randomly generate some private keys
+* zli account generate [flags]: randomly generate some private keys

 <h5> transfer </h5>

-* go-zli transfer [flags]: transfer zilliqa token to a specific account
+* zli transfer [flags]: transfer zilliqa token to a specific account

 <h5> spam </h5>

-* go-zli spam transfer [flags]: send a large number of transactions to a specific account
+* zli spam transfer [flags]: send a large number of transactions to a specific account
-* go-zli spam invoke [flags]: invoke a large number of transactions on a exist smart contract
+* zli spam invoke [flags]: invoke a large number of transactions on a exist smart contract

 <h5> rpc </h5>

-* go-zli rpc transaction [flags]: get transaction detail by transaction id
+* zli rpc transaction [flags]: get transaction detail by transaction id

 #### Example

 <h5> test tiny contract for corner cases </h5>

-1. Prepare ~/.zilliqa by using `go-zli wallet init` or `go-zli wallet from -p [private_key]`:
+1. Prepare ~/.zilliqa by using `zli wallet init` or `zli wallet from -p [private_key]`:

 ```json
 {